mitsuba-renderer/drjit/docs/autodiff.rst

 program should be be optimized to accomplish a certain task.

-AD does this by decomposing the program into a sequence of steps that are individually easy to differentiate, and it then using the `chain rule
-<https://en.wikipedia.org/wiki/Chain_rule>`__ to stitch per-step derivatives
-into derivatives of the larger program.
+AD does this by decomposing the program into a sequence of steps that are individually easy to differentiate.
+Given such a decomposition, it then applies the `chain rule <https://en.wikipedia.org/wiki/Chain_rule>`__ to stitch the per-step derivatives into derivatives of the larger program.

 For simplicity, let's assume at first that the computation is *pure*, i.e., that it consistently produces the same output if re-run with the same input.
 In